In this article:

 - Gmail visibility of student emails: When this setting is enabled, teachers have visibility into the Inbox, Sent, and Trash of each student in the class.

-- Google Blog visibility: If this setting is enabled, teachers will have view-only access into the Google Blogs that students in the class have created.
+- Blogger visibility: If this setting is enabled, teachers will have view-only access into Google Blogs that students have Author or Admin access to.

 Where do I go from here?